 1. Minimalist lower third

 This is an excellent example of a Minimalist Lower Third.
-These are great for text-focused lower thirds since it has two text fields for varying lengths - long and short to highlight a vital title text (in larger font size), followed by subheading (in smaller font size).
+These are great for text-focused lower thirds since it has two text fields for varying lengths - long and short to highlight a vital title text (in larger font size), followed by a subheading (in smaller font size).

 Use bold font to keep the focus on your text and bright colors that contrast with the video so it’s visible.